 - Practical ways to structure the assessment space to support comfort and regulation

-- Building rapport and flexibility into structured assessment processes
+- Building rapport and flexibility into the structured assessment processes

 - Supporting children in ways that feel safe, respectful, and developmentally appropriate